 Abstract

 In the context of modern education, media multitasking behavior has become increasingly common and may be associated with lower levels of academic performance.
-The study aims to explore the relationship between multitasking intention - based on the Theory of Planned Behavior (TPB) - and actual multitasking behavior, measured using the Media Multitasking-Revised (MMT-R) scale at Hanoi University of Science and Technology.
+The study aims to explore the relationship between Intention (IT) - based on the Theory of Planned Behavior (TPB) - and actual multitasking behavior, measured using the Media Multitasking-Revised (MMT-R) scale at Hanoi University of Science and Technology.
 A quantitative research design was conducted with 257 students through an online survey administered over a period of one month.
 Reliability analyses and Pearson correlations were employed to examine the relationships among variables, followed by multiple linear regression to identify predictors of multitasking intention in the classroom.
-The results show that Attitude (AT) (β = 0.494) is the strongest predictor of intention, followed by Behavioral Beliefs (BB) (β = 0.269).
-At the same time, intention was strongly correlated with actual multitasking behaviors, including Compulsive Phone Checking (CPC, r = 0.583), Media Distraction (MD, r = 0.532), and the overall MMT-R scale (r = 0.614).
-These findings confirm the mediating role of intention in bridging cognition and behavior, and also suggest that sustaining long-term multitasking habits, whether active or passive, may linked to lower levels of self-regulation in classroom learning.
+The results show that Attitude (AT) (β = 0.494) is the strongest predictor of IT, followed by Behavioral Beliefs (BB) (β = 0.269).
+At the same time, IT was strongly correlated with actual multitasking behaviors, including Compulsive Phone Checking (CPC, r = 0.583), Media Distraction (MD, r = 0.532), and the overall MMT-R scale (r = 0.614).
+These findings confirm the mediating role of intention in bridging cognition and behavior, and also suggest that sustaining long-term multitasking habits, whether active or passive, may be linked to lower levels of self-regulation in classroom learning.

 Article Details